epomatti/azure-defender-for-cloud/README.md

 A Logic App will be created so that it can be selected via the Portal.

+## External Attack Surface Management (Defender EASM)

+To create an EASM workspace, use the Portal.

 [1]: https://learn.microsoft.com/en-us/azure/defender-for-cloud/auto-deploy-azure-monitoring-agent
 [2]: https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-agentless-data-collection
 [3]: https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-cloud-security-posture-management